 Run it:

 The most common use case.
-Provide a video and an audio file, and Sync generates matching lip movements.
+Provide a video and an audio file, and Sync Labs generates matching lip movements.

 Use the built-in ElevenLabs integration to go straight from text to lip-synced video.
 No separate TTS step needed.